 - If you cannot work from home, talk to your employer about your pay and sick leave entitlements.

 - Everyone’s living situation is different — you may be in a large family, living with flatmates, or you may live alone.
 For some people, it will be easier to limit contact with other household members if they have access to their own bathroom and bedroom.
 Talk with the people you live with to make a plan for how you will manage any shared spaces.

 - Share your plan with wider whānau and neighbours and talk to them about what you will need them to do and how you can help each other.

-- Have a plan with friends and whānau to stay connected online, so you do not have to isolate alone.
+- Have a plan with friends and whānau to stay connected online.

 - Check you have enough pet food and supplies.
-If you are unable to look after a pet, ask someone else to care for them while you are isolating.
+If you are unable to look after a pet, ask someone else to care for them while you are self-isolating.

 Let people know you are isolating

-Work out how to let people know your household is isolating.
+Work out how to let people know you are self-isolating.
 This could be a sign for your front door or fence.